DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

                 cd BIN

-From within the build directory, run the configure command.
+From within the build directory, run the configure command (with updated path!).
 Note the use of CC and CXX to select the special ARCHER-specific compilers (py3_32 environment).

     .. code-block:: console